 The report goes on to state that 5.2 percent of the population in the 20th district has a bachelor’s degree and that almost half have less than a high school diploma.
 Median earnings are $18,616 per year.

-For fall semester, 2016, we are expecting more than 130 students to be enrolled to attend West Hills as a President’s Scholars.
+On average, 130 students are enrolled in West Hills as President’s Scholars.
 As tuition at UC and CSU continues to increase, more top students are staying close to home for their first two years of college.
 West Hills is committed to keeping the doors open for those students.
-But our costs are increasing and we need your help.
+We need your help to make this happen.